Particle ModelExam Focus

 Exam Focus

 This exam focus covers Exam Focus within Gas Pressure & Temperature for GCSE Physics.
-Revise Gas Pressure & Temperature in Particle Model for GCSE Physics with 13 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Gas Pressure & Temperature in Particle Model for GCSE Physics with 19 exam-style questions and 30 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 10 of 12 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position